cspiregaming/documents/bylaws.md

 **Article V: Voting Process**

 1. **Confirmation Vote Date**:
-   - A confirmation vote will be held on the first Monday of November each year, following the close of the survey period.
+   - A confirmation vote will be held on the third Monday of November each year, following the close of the survey period.
    - A confirmation vote will be conducted during a special Officer meeting.

 2. **Voting Eligibility**: